-"Agency" means the department of planning and permitting[, City and County of Honolulu].
+Agency.
+The department of planning and permitting [of the City and County of Honolulu].

-"Applicant" includes any individual, organization, partnership, firm, association, trust, estate, or corporation [including any utility], and any agency of the federal, [state and] the State, or county government.
+Applicant.
+Includes any individual, organization, partnership, firm, association, trust, estate, limited liability company, or corporation [including any utility], and any agency of the federal, State, and county government.